katemat/Katerina-Matveeva/README.md

 ---

 The website built from scratch using React.
-It was a great practice for me to get familiar with React component Idea.
+It was a great practice for me to get familiar with React component concept.
 I will contue to update my portfilio so stay in touch.

 ---